ziakhan82/software-security-mini-project/README.md

 During the decryption process (e.g., when retrieving stored passwords), the same encryption key derived from the master password is used for decryption.
 This ensures that only users with the correct master password can access their stored passwords.

 **future feature**
 potential enhancement for a future update could involve implementing features that allow users to modify and remove previously stored credentials for increased flexibility and control.The security aspects of the application could be significantly enhanced by migrating to cloud-based solutions with robust security measures.
 Currently, the sensitive information is stored in a JSON file, which may not provide the highest level of security.
 Additionally, improving user experience and security could involve hiding passwords during both the password creation and login processes.
+**Secure Key Storage:**  Protect the encryption key derived from the master password. in the future Use secure key storage solutions like hardware security modules (HSMs) to protect the key.
+**Multi-Factor Authentication (MFA):** Implement MFA for added protection.
+Even if an attacker gains access to the hash and salt file, MFA can prevent unauthorized access to user accounts.

 This feature was unintentionally overlooked due to time constraints during the project's development.

 In summary, BCrypt provides strong password hashing, making it challenging for attackers to guess the master password.
 PBKDF2 enhances security by deriving the encryption key from the master password, making it difficult for attackers to decrypt stored passwords.
 These techniques collectively protect user data and add layers of security to the application.